Video Track Inspector

-Track defects not only result in delays, but they also result in irritated passengers.
-This is why maintenance is of major importance for a properly operating railway network.
+Effective maintenance is of major importance for a properly operating railway network.
 The Video (or Digital) Track Inspector plays an important role in this.
-It replaces the traditional inspections of objects by video data analysis combined with artificial intelligence, algorithms and domain knowledge.
+It replaces traditional inspections of assets by video data analysis combined with artificial intelligence, algorithms and domain knowledge.

 Sensors and cameras see more than the human eye

-"The Video Track Inspector produces significant savings, sometimes up to twenty percent"
+"The Video Track Inspector produces significant savings, sometimes up to 20%"

 Faster, safer and cheaper inspections

-In the Netherlands, the tracks incorporate over sixty thousand IRJ welds.
-A defect can easily cause a signal and switch malfunction.
-The Video Track Inspector makes it easier, safer and faster to continuously inspect these objects.
-After all, the human eye does not see everything.
-The rail inspection trains drive in-between regularly scheduled trains.
-This means it is no longer necessary to put the tracks out of service.
-As a result, the Video Track Inspector produces significant savings, sometimes up to twenty percent.
+The Video Track Inspector makes it easier, safer and faster to continuously inspect rail assets.
+After all, the human eye can impossibly see everything.
+Rail inspection trains are planned in-between regularly scheduled trains.
+No tracks need to be taken out of service for inspection.
+As a result, the Video Track Inspector produces significant savings, sometimes up to 20%.

-The Video Track Inspector is connected to our Control Centre.
-On the basis of the collected data, the Control Centre will immediately supply you with an analysis that you can use to despatch your maintenance team to solve the problem.
-Because preventing a malfunction is better than repairing a malfunction.
+The Video Track Inspector is connected to the Strukton Control Centre.
+The Control Centre supplies analyses and information that can be used to by the maintenance team to solve the problem.
+Preventing failures is better than repairing them.